Mike Riggs

-Mike Riggs (born April 23, 1971) is an American heavy metal guitarist, best known for his work for Rob Zombie's first two solo albums (Hellbilly Deluxe, The Sinister Urge) and is currently working with Zombie again touring in support of The Great Satan album.
+Mike Riggs (born April 23, 1971) is an American heavy metal guitarist, billed professionally as simply RiG̈G̈S. Riggs is best known for his guitar work on Skrew's Dusted and Rob Zombie's debut album amidst the Industrial metal boom of the 90s.
+Riggs is currently working with Zombie again touring in support of The Great Satan album.

-In the years apart from Zombie, Riggs founded his Scum of the Earth solo project.
-Riggs continues to release streaming singles under his Scum of the Earth moniker to this day.
+In the years apart from Zombie, Riggs founded his Scum of the Ǝarth solo project.
+Riggs continues to release streaming singles under his SOTƎ moniker to this day.